List of 2025 Indian Premier League personnel changes: Retention policy

-The ten franchises were allowed to retain a maximum of six players from their squad, the highest number allowed before any of the mega auctions.
+The ten franchises were allowed to retain a maximum of six players each from their squad, the highest number allowed before any of the mega auctions.
 The six players could consist of a maximum of five capped players (including Indian and overseas players) and two uncapped players.
 The auction purse for each franchise was set at ₹120 crore, the highest in the history of the IPL.
 Franchises were deducted a specific amount from the auction purse for every retained player.
-Franchises who did not retain the maximum number of players, were allowed Right-to-Match (RTM) cards at the auction.
+Franchises who did not retain the maximum number of players were allowed Right-to-Match (RTM) cards at the auction.

 Retained players

 The franchises were required to submit their retention lists before 31 October 2024.